Spinal Load Explained: How to Master Everyday Movements & Reduce Back Pain

 - Change It Up: If you sit for work, set a timer to stand up, stretch, or walk for one minute every half hour.

-- The Desk De-Slouch: While sitting, gently pull your shoulder blades back and down, and slightly tuck your chin.
+- The Desk De-Slouch: While sitting, gently pull your shoulder blades back and down.
+If you tend to over-arch your lower back, this is a great time to practice a gentle pelvic tuck.
+This postural awareness is key in learning how to fix an arched lower back.
 Hold for 10 seconds, then relax.

 - The Countertop Stretch: Stand facing a kitchen counter, place your hands on it, and gently hinge at your hips, letting your back lengthen.